Horbenkodev/hugo-blog/content/posts/progressive-web-apps/index.md

 ## PWA vs native mobile app vs hybrid

 Businesses have three options to reach their mobile audience - to create a native mobile app, to build a progressive web app and to create a hybrid.
 We included all three in comparison.
-What is a hybrid app we discussed in one of our previous articles.
 Briefly, it is an app developed using technologies that allow you to get access to native API with a certain amount of common code for different platforms.
 Let's look at the differences between PWA, native and hybrids.

 ### Cost of development